hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ### 6.1.
 Escape characters

-Puppet uses backslashes as an escape character.
-For both single- and double-quoted strings, escape the backslash to remove this special meaning: `\\`.
-This means that for every backslash you want to include in the resulting string, use two backslashes.
-For two literal backslashes, you would use four backslashes in total.
+Puppet uses backslash as an escape character.
+For both single- and double-quoted strings, escape the backslash to remove this special meaning: `\\` This means that for every backslash you want to include in the resulting string, use two backslashes.
+As an example, to include two literal backslashes in the string, you would use four backslashes in total.

 Do not rely on unrecognized escaped characters as a method for including the backslash and the character following it.

+Unicode character escapes using fewer than 4 hex digits, as in `\u040`, results in a backslash followed by the string `u040`.
+(This also causes a warning for the unrecognized escape.)
+To use a number of hex digits not equal to 4, use the longer `u{digits}` format.

 ## 7. Comments